The Long Table is a dinner party structured by etiquette, where conversation is the only course.

 Joey QuiñonesJoey Quiñones is a fiber and ceramic artist.
 Their work focuses on African American and Caribbean history, as well as the intricacies of Afro-Latinx identity.
 They were selected as an Emerging Artist of 2020 by Ceramics Monthly, an Augusta Savage Grant recipient by the National Sculpture Society, and an Annual Prize Finalist by Manifest Gallery.
 Their work has been shown at venues such as the Belger Arts Center, Manifest Gallery, the Akron Art Museum, the Contemporary Arts Center, the Crocker Museum, the Elaine L. Jacob Gallery, and the Winterthur Museum.
 In the 2024-2025 academic year they will serve as the McAndless Distinguished Professor Chair at Eastern Michigan University.
 They have an MFA in Studio Art from Indiana University, Bloomington, and a Ph.D. in English from the University of Iowa.
 They have had residencies at Vermont Studio Center, the Winterthur Museum, Garden, and Library, and the Arts/Industry residency in Foundry at the John Michael Kohler Arts Center.
 They are currently the Artist-in-Residence/Head of the Fiber Department at Cranbrook Academy of Art in Bloomfield Hills, MI.

-Chris E. VargasChris E. Vargas is a video maker & interdisciplinary artist currently based in Bellingham, WA whose work deploys humor and performance in conjunction with mainstream idioms to explore the complex ways that queer and trans people negotiate spaces for themselves within historical & institutional memory and popular culture.
+Chris E. VargasChris E. Vargas is a transdiciplinary artist whose work deploys humor and performance in conjunction with mainstream idioms to explore the complex ways that queer and trans people negotiate spaces for themselves within historical & institutional memory and popular culture.
 He earned his MFA in the department of Art Practice from the University of California, Berkeley, in 2011 and his BA in the Film & Digital Media department from the University of California, Santa Cruz in 2006.
-He is a recipient of a 2016 Creative Capital award and a 2020 John S. Guggenheim fellowship.
+He is a recipient of a 2016 Creative Capital award, a 2020 John S. Guggenheim fellowship, and a 2024 Latinx Artist Fellowship.
 From 2008-2013, he made, in collaboration with Greg Youmans, the web-based trans/cisgender sitcom Falling In Love...with Chris and Greg.
-Episodes of the series have screened at numerous film festivals and art venues, including MIX NYC, SF Camerawork, and the Tate Modern.
-With Eric Stanley, Vargas co-directed the movie Homotopia (2006) and its feature-length sequel Criminal Queers (2015) which have been screened at Palais de Tokyo, LACE, Centre for Contemporary Arts Glasgow, and the New Museum among other venues.
-Vargas is also the Executive Director of MOTHA, the Museum of Transgender Hirstory & Art, a critical and conceptual arts & hirstory institution highlighting the contributions of trans art to the cultural and political landscape.Deirdre LogueFor the past 20 years, the film and video work of Canadian artist Deirdre Logue has focused on the self as subject.
+With Eric Stanley, Vargas co-directed the movie Homotopia (2006) and its feature-length sequel Criminal Queers (2015) Vargas is also the Executive Director of MOTHA, the Museum of Transgender Hirstory & Art, a critical and conceptual arts & hirstory institution highlighting the contributions of trans art to the cultural and political landscape.Deirdre LogueFor the past 20 years, the film and video work of Canadian artist Deirdre Logue has focused on the self as subject.
 Using 'performance for the camera' as a primary mode of production, her compelling self-portraits investigate what it means to be a queer body in the age of anxiety.

 Logue has been prolific and steadfast in her engagement with the moving image and has subsequently produced upwards of 60 short films and videos as well as some of this country's most celebrated video art installations including Enlightened Nonsense (1997-2000), ten hand- processed performance-based works about childhood worries; Why Always Instead of Just Sometimes (2003-2007), twelve works that are reflections on aging, breaking down and reparation; Id's Its (2012), an ambitious suite of thirteen installations exploring the richness of our malfunctions and Euphoria's Hiccups (2013) an intentionally intense, site specific work incorporating upwards of 20 small video screens, still imagery, sound and psychoactive plants; cross-pollinating Logue's tendencies towards obsession and addiction with contemporary thinking on healing, landscape and mindfulness.